nurellina/dreams-journal/README.md

-# dreams-films-book-ideas
+# Dream catcher
-A personalized journal for keeping track of dreams, films, books and ideas.
-Made with HTML, CSS, Javascript, Node.js and MongoDB.
+A personalized journal for keeping track of dreams.
+Made with Javascript, React.js, Node.js and MongoDB.
 # Link to the website:
 http://dreams-journal-app.herokuapp.com/